andrewhowdencom/docs.littleman.co/site/content/Design.rst

 ================= ========================================================
 Title             Description
 ----------------- --------------------------------------------------------
+Controls          Some series of interactive elements that prompt action.
 Masthead          Top, fixed bar with logo, quick-nav and so on.[1]
 QuickNav          Single line to bar with links to My Account, etc.
 ================= ========================================================